 The 2013 changes also allowed for the change of use of buildings from office use (B1) to residential (C3).

 In April 2014, the scope for prior notification was expanded to include Class Q. This allows for the change of use from agricultural buildings to ‘dwelling houses’, subject to certain conditions.
 In addition, the agricultural building must be capable of functioning as a dwelling house without serious structural changes (although some operations would be permitted).

-An agricultural conversion can result in the creation of no more than three residential units, using up to a maximum of 450m3 of internal floorspace.
+An agricultural conversion can result in the creation of no more than five residential units, using up to a maximum of 465m3 of internal floorspace.*

 Before starting, the converter must apply to the local authority to establish whether they will need to receive prior approval (!) for:

 - and ‘Whether the location or siting of the building makes it otherwise impractical or undesirable for the building to change from agricultural use to residential use.’

 As you can see, this does give the local authority power to veto the development (although their decision must comply with the policies in the National Planning Policy Framework).
 In many ways, this makes the Prior Notification process within Permitted Development a planning application by another name.

 It is still too early to gauge the impact of the Prior Notification clause; however, as barns are often in isolated rural areas, one can imagine the issues of sustainability being raised as a potential objection by local authorities.